Iridium-Visual-Recipe-Editor/Iridium-Exporter/README.md

 ### Credits
 I'd like to thank the mods [IconExporter](https://www.curseforge.com/minecraft/mc-mods/iconexporter) and [TellMe](https://www.curseforge.com/minecraft/mc-mods/tellme) for taking a fair amount of inspiration from their code.

-## Iridium Itself
-Also linked under this organization, can be found here: https://github.com/Iridium-Visual-Recipe-Editor/Iridium